-Next the host verifies that the Responder Nonce is a recent one, and that the Validator option matches the validator the host would have computed for the ULID, locators, responder nonce, and FII.
+Next the host verifies that the Responder Nonce is a recent one, and that the Responder Validator option matches the validator the host would have computed for the ULID, locators, responder nonce, and FII.

-If a CGA Parameter Data Structure is included in the message, then the host MUST verify if the actual PDS contained in the packet corresponds to the ULID(peer).
+If a CGA Parameter Data Structure (PDS) is included in the message, then the host MUST verify if the actual PDS contained in the message corresponds to the ULID(peer).

-If at least one of the above verification fails, then it silently discard the packet and it has completed the I2 processing.
+If any of the above verifications fails, then the host silently discard the message and it has completed the I2 processing.

-If both verifications are successful, then the host proceeds to look for a context state for the Initiator.
+If all the above verifications are successful, then the host proceeds to look for a context state for the Initiator.
 The host looks for a context with the extracted ULID pair and FII.
 If none exist then state of the (non-existing) context is viewed as being IDLE, thus the actions depend on the state as follows: